notifi-network/notifi-network.github.io/docs/quickstart.md

 Once this finishes, you should be able to see sample cards in your browser if you navigate to [http://localhost:3000/](http://localhost:3000/).
-Clicking **Edit** on the card will let you update your email, phone number, and Telegram ID.
+Clicking **Edit** on the card will let you update your email, phone number, Telegram ID, and Discord ID.
 After updating the fields, you will need to verify that your contact information is correct by clicking the link sent to you via email or SMS.